twfarland/Son/README.md

 - Convert the other way, from css to son (so people can bring in existing stylesheets)
 - Debug report mode
 - Do some kind of caching, using real css files created w. node.js
-- Code around conflict so the `$` selector override isn't needed (try something along the lines of checking for equality against all possible property chunk combinations as whole strings)
 - Testing
-- css validation?

 ##Other to do